European-XFEL/Karabo/doc/installation/sources.rst

 Supported Operating Systems
 ---------------------------

-The operating systems which are currently officially supported by Karabo are: Centos 7, Ubuntu 20.04, and 22.04, Debian 10, and AlmaLinux 9.
+The operating systems which are currently officially supported by Karabo are:
+Ubuntu 22.04 and 24.04, and RedHat 9.
 To learn which packages must be installed before building Karabo, refer to the following project on the XFEL GitLab server: